CodepediaOrg/codepediaorg.github.io/_posts/2016-07-28-how-to-migrate-programming-blog-from-wordpress-to-jekyll.md

 > On Wordpress I was using a syntax highlighter with line numbers and everything, but somehow I find it neater in Jekyll

 <p class="note_normal">
-When writing new posts I will definitely use one of the methods suggested in [How to insert and highlight code in Jekyll blog post on Codingpedia.org](http://www.codingpedia.org/ama/how-to-insert-and-highlight-code-in-jekyll-blog-post-on-codingpedia-org) and if want to publish on Codingpedia.org I recommend you use them too.
+When writing new posts I will definitely use one of the methods suggested in <a href="http://www.codingpedia.org/ama/how-to-insert-and-highlight-code-in-jekyll-blog-post-on-codingpedia-org" target="_blank">How to insert and highlight code in Jekyll blog post on Codingpedia.org</a> and if want to publish on Codingpedia.org I recommend you use them too.
 </p>